flowx-ai/docs-flowx/versioned_docs/version-2.14.0/platform-deep-dive/plugins/plugins-setup-guide/task-management-plugin-setup/task-management-plugin-setup.md

-# Task Manager plugin setup
+# Task Management plugin setup

 The plugin is available as a docker image.